kgeun/Rewards-App/README.md

 - **MVVM Architecture, LiveData, DataBinding, Room** : The architecture needed to be applied in the future, considering scalability, and these were the choice.
 - **Hilt** : For clean architecture application, used Hilt, which is Google's official library and much simpler to use than Dagger.
 - **Navigation Architecture Component** : Chosen to quickly construct multi-step screens and animation
 - **Bound Services** : Selected to mock the backend server.
-I chose it because it was similar to the behavior of the backend in that it should always be simulated independently of the behavior of the client.
+It was chosen because it is similar to the behavior of the backend in that it always resides, communicates, and works regardless of the client's behavior.
 - **Glide** : Only local images were used, but selected for optimal image processing and scalability.
 - **Moshi** : Applied json serialization library to mock communication with backend
 - **Firebase** : Firebase library has been applied to check application indicators such as Crashlytics and Event and for applying additional features in the future